MicrosoftDocs/memdocs/memdocs/intune/fundamentals/specialty.md

 - highpri
 ---

-# Manage Specialized devices with Microsoft Intune
+# Manage Specialty devices with Microsoft Intune

 [!INCLUDE [intune-add-on-note](../includes/intune-add-on-note.md)]

-The ability to manage specialized devices in Intune will require additional licensing with Microsoft  Intune add-ons.
+The ability to manage specialty devices in Intune will require additional licensing with Microsoft  Intune add-ons.
 To learn more, see [Intune add-ons for Microsoft Intune](intune-add-ons.md)

-## What are specialized devices in Intune
+## What are specialty devices in Intune

-A device managed by Microsoft Intune is classified as a specialized device if it meets at least one of the following requirements:
+A device managed by Microsoft Intune is classified as a specialty device if it meets at least one of the following requirements:

 - Large smart screen devices, over 30” in size
 - AR/VR headsets